Just the Facts

 Superior HealthPlan and the State of Texas measure member satisfaction in many ways.
 As shown below, Superior consistently earns high marks in member satisfaction:

-- For a third straight year, Superior is among the top-rated Medicaid plans in Texas, earning a score of 3.5 on a 5.0 scale on the National Committee for Quality Assurance (NCQA) Medicaid Health Insurance Plan Ratings 2018-2019.
+- For a fifth straight year, Superior is among the top-rated Medicaid plans in Texas, earning a score of 3.5 on a 5.0 scale on the National Committee for Quality Assurance (NCQA) Medicaid Health Insurance Plan Ratings 2019-2020.

 - Superior’s Medicare-Medicaid Plan is rated No. 5 nationally for member satisfaction.
 This is according to the 2017 Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey.
 This survey is distributed by the Centers of Medicare and Medicaid Services (CMS).